ibm-watson-data-lab/location-tracker-client-swift/README.md

 ## Running with Xcode

-Make sure you have a [Location Tracker Server](https://github.com/ibm-cds-labs/location-tracker-server-nodejs) configured and running.
+Make sure you have a [Location Tracker Server](https://github.com/ibm-cds-labs/location-tracker-server-nodejs) or [Location Tracker Envoy Server](https://github.com/ibm-cds-labs/location-tracker-server-envoy) configured and running.

 Clone the project and change into the project directory: